 Why does the therapist press on trigger-points and other painful areas in the muscles?
 Such regions are typically ischemic, i.e. lacking in oxygen, because their circulation has become impaired.
 Both static pressure and deep stroking massage help restore circulation.
 Because the muscles involved are typically shortened, corrective exercise (particularly stretching and range of motion exercise) is important to the client's rehabilitation, and may be suggested by the therapist.

-Therapists with training in Trigger-Point Myotherapy and/or NMT: Sheri Bergen, Dina Clevenson, Sandy Levy
+Therapists with training in Trigger-Point Myotherapy and/or NMT: Sheri Bergen who is currently on extended leave, Dina Clevenson, Sandy Levy